 I’m sure it’s a seasonal thing… but I’ve been absolutely craving anything pumpkin since, well, August 1st.
+It is no surprise then that I want to share these Healthy Pumpkin Spice Bars with you.

 I love all of our beautiful seasons.
 But there is just something so special about autumn that I tend to rush it a bit.
 And it isn’t always a popular idea in our house for those who are still enjoying the last respite of summer.